jamesjarvis/jamesjarvis.io/assets/content/projects/mapping-the-internet-part-two/index.md

 ![Look mum, I've crashed my browser!](./web-graph.png)

-Check it out at <https://jamesjarvis.github.io/web-graph/> , and if you want to start from a website of your choosing, you can modify the url query param like: `https://jamesjarvis.github.io/web-graph/?url={your_page_here}`.
+Check it out at [jamesjarvis.github.io/web-graph](https://jamesjarvis.github.io/web-graph/) , and if you want to start from a website of your choosing, you can modify the url query param like: `https://jamesjarvis.github.io/web-graph/?url={your_page_here}`.

 Because I couldn't be bothered to set up a proper react application + build process for this project, the whole thing is in one html file, and actually transpiles the required javascript from reactJS source on load time - maybe not the fastest but hey this isn't exactly a performance project + it's so easy to deploy.

-You can check out the whole front-end source at <https://github.com/jamesjarvis/web-graph/blob/master/frontend/index.html>, ~200 lines is all you need for this *beauty*.
+You can check out the whole front-end source [here](https://github.com/jamesjarvis/web-graph/blob/master/frontend/index.html), ~200 lines is all you need for this *beauty*.

 I ended up using a react wrapper around [D3.js](https://d3js.org) for the actual graphing, and it made me remember just how much I love and hate javascript.
 It's a rocky relationship.